The Gap Between "Can Print" and "Should Print"

 print("✓ Orientation acceptable")

-Even with correct chamber temperature during printing, a post-print anneal cycle significantly improves properties by maximising crystallinity and relieving internal stresses.
+Even with correct chamber control during printing, a post-print anneal cycle can improve properties by increasing crystallinity and relieving internal stresses.

 - Remove part from printer — do not force-cool